Eccleria/ewibot/readme.md

 - [static code](#static-code)

 ### Concrete
-The [concrete folder](./concrete) contains all the concrete related files.
-Concrete is a command used by Ewibot users to make a gif containing a falling concrete block and the specified user profile picture.
+The [concrete folder](./concrete) contains all concrete related files. `concrete` is a command used by Ewibot users to make a gif containing a falling concrete block and the specified user profile picture.
 It is inspired by the *La Quête d'Ewilan* book.
 The [jpgs folder](./concrete/jpgs) regroups all the necessary pictures for creating the concrete gif asked by a user.
 It